On the number of divisors of Mersenne numbers: Proofs of conditional results

-is the $d$th \emph{cyclotomic polynomial}.
-It is known that all prime factors of $\Phi_d(2)$ are primes $p$ such that the multiplicative order of $2$ modulo $p$ is exactly $d$ (so they are mutually disjoint for different $d$), except that $\Phi_d(2)$ might also be divisible by the largest prime factor of $d$.
-This shows
+We do not expect much overcounting on the right-hand side of \eqref{eq:omega}, since it is known that all prime factors of $\Phi_d(2)$ are primes $p$ such that the multiplicative order of $2$ modulo $p$ is exactly $d$, which are mutually disjoint for different $d$, except that $\Phi_d(2)$ might also be divisible by the largest prime factor of $d$.